 What Is DA Form 5888 Series?

-- The DA Form 5888 is used for confirming family member deployment screening.
+- DA Form 5888, Family Member Deployment Screening Sheet, is used for confirming family member deployment screening.
 Another function is to help the gaining command receive the data necessary for making an appropriate assignment decision when service members’ dependents have special needs.
-Dependent children under 72 months old are subject to physical and developmental screening; older dependents may also be obliged to undergo a physical examination to provide evidence of their special needs.
+Dependent children under 72 months old are subject to physical and developmental screening; older dependents may also be obliged to undergo a physical examination to provide evidence of their special needs;

-- The DA Form 5888-1 helps to determine if the DD Form 2792 series should be completed.
-The DA Form 5888-1 contains the questions related to a dependent’s medical and educational needs; it is a preparatory step to the summary of medical and educational interventions in DD 2792 and DD 2792-1.
+- DA Form 5888-1, Screening of Family Members in Remote OCONUS Areas, helps to determine if the DD Form 2792 Series should be completed.
+DA Form 5888-1 contains the questions related to a dependent’s medical and educational needs; it is a preparatory step to the summary of medical and educational interventions in DD 2792 and DD 2792-1.
 The information presented in DA 5888-1 will become a significant factor for the gaining command when they come with assignment instructions.
-Completed DA Form 5888-1 should be submitted with DA Form 5888.
+The completed DA Form 5888-1 should be submitted with DA Form 5888.

 DA 5888 EFMP Screening Forms

-- First, the soldier must file the copy of the DA Form 5888 given to them by the personnel service battalion.
+- First, the soldier must file a copy of DA Form 5888 given to them by the personnel service battalion.

 - Then, the service member or their spouse contacts the EFMP case coordinator at a nearest Army MTF and schedule a screening appointment.
 If the family lives more than 60 miles away from the nearest Military Treatment Facility, the screening may also be conducted at another MTF or with a civilian physician.

-- The service member must return the completed EFMP screening form with copies of DD Forms 2792 and 2792-1 to the personnel of the service battalion.
+- The service member must return the completed EFMP screening form with copies of DD Form 2792 and DD Form 2792-1 to the personnel of the service battalion.

 Use this form to validate family member deployment screening, and to provide the gaining command with information that will assist them in making an assignment decision.